 G.OUNI must be able to provide network topology information to Grid users/services and implement various protection and restoration schemes to deal with the diverse nature of transport network failures.
-OSPF extensions to reflect on this will be provided in final release by project M17.

 • Network Resource Availability

 All available network resources (i.e. amount of bandwidth, links, cross-connects etc.) should be discovered by the G.OUNI and facilitated to Grid services.